 The University of Akron offers comprehensive programs of instruction leading to the associate (two-year), bachelor’s (four-year), master’s (graduate), and doctoral (graduate or professional) degrees.

 Buchtel College of Arts and Sciences is the largest and oldest degree-granting college at The University of Akron.
 In addition to providing a world-class education in an array of bachelor's, master’s and doctoral degree programs, Buchtel College provides the majority of general education courses for the University.
 E.J.
-Thomas Performing Arts Hall, the region’s flagship performance venue, is also a prominent part of the college.
+Thomas Performing Arts Hall, the region’s flagship performance venue, is home to many arts performances for the college.

 The College has four administrative divisions: Fine Arts, Humanities, Natural Sciences and Social Sciences.

 The Fine Arts Division includes the Mary Schiller Myers School of Art; the Schools of Dance, Theatre, and Arts Administration; Music; and Family and Consumer Sciences.
 The Humanities Division includes the Departments of Anthropology and Classical Studies; English; Modern Languages; and Philosophy.
 The Natural Sciences Division includes the Departments of Biology, Chemistry, Computer Science, Geology and Environmental Science, Physics, Mathematics; and Statistics.
 The Social Sciences Division includes the Departments of Economics, History, Political Science, Psychology, Public Administration and Urban Studies (graduate only), Sociology, and the School of Communication.